jenseva/projected-data-demos/reproject_epsg3412_to_4326.md

 ## Create a list of polar projected coordinates to transform

-This example takes a list of polar projected coordinates and transforms them to lat-lon.
-We will use a projected dataset from the PolarWatch ERDDDAP to generate a coordinate list.
+This example takes a list of polar projected coordinates and transforms them to lat-lon coordinates.
+We will use a projected dataset from the PolarWatch ERDDDAP to generate a polar coordinate list.

   - Download projected coordinates from the NSIDC NOAA Sea Ice Concentration CDR